 Competitive Start Fund (CSF) International Entrepreneurs - 50,000 euro investment to grow your business in Ireland

-This fund is open to entrepreneurs, located inside and outside of the Republic of Ireland, with a start-up focusing on manufacturing & internationally traded services, including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Fintech, Food, Cleantech and Industrial Products.
+This fund is open to entrepreneurs, currently located outside of the Republic of Ireland, with a start-up focusing on manufacturing & internationally traded services, including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Fintech, Food, Cleantech and Industrial Products.